El Bilga Khatun

-El Bilga Khatun (𐰃𐰠𐱅𐰼𐰾:𐰴𐰍𐰣; 比爾加·哈通 (Bǐ'ěr jiā·hā tōng)) or Ilbilga Katun was the wife of the 8th century Göktürk qaghan, Ilterish Qaghan, the founder of the Second Turkic Khaganate and the mother of Bilge Qaghan, the fourth qaghan of the same khaganate.
+El Bilga Khatun (𐰃𐰠𐰋𐰃𐰠𐰏𐰀:𐰴𐱃𐰆𐰣; 比爾加·哈通 (Bǐ'ěr jiā·hā tōng)) or Ilbilga Katun was the wife of the 8th century Göktürk qaghan, Ilterish Qaghan, the founder of the Second Turkic Khaganate and the mother of Bilge Qaghan, the fourth qaghan of the same khaganate.
 She is mentioned in the Orkhon inscriptions erected in honor of Bilge Qaghan and his brother, Kul Tigin.

 Orkhon inscriptions

 Replica of Bilge Khagan's memorial complex in Gazi University, Ankara.

 El Bilga Khatun was the wife of the 8th century Göktürk qaghan, Ilterish Qaghan, the founder of the Second Turkic Khaganate, the mother of Bilge Qaghan, the fourth qaghan of the same khaganate, and also the mother of General Kul Tigin.
 She is mentioned in the 8th century Orkhon inscriptions, erected in honor of Bilge Qaghan and Kul Tigin.
 It says: But the Turks’ Heaven above, and the Turks holy Yer-sub did as follows: to the end that the Turkish people should not perish but that it should [again] become a people, they raised up my father Elterish kagan and my mother Elbilga katun, supporting them from the heights of Heaven."